Last Updated on April 6, 2022 by cmoarz

 So it’s always a guessing game whether the eggs are fertilized or not.
 Luckily it’s easy to tell if mystery snail eggs are fertile with just a quick glance.

 A fertilized egg with a tiny developing snail in it should have what looks like a little black spot in the middle of the egg.
 The eggs will look larger and “fuller” with more irregular shaping.
 The color of the eggs will start to vary as time goes on, showing that they are indeed alive.
+Dark and light-colored eggs initially just mean moisture content.

 You may notice some white developing on some of the eggs.
 Sometimes this means a fertile egg has died, However, It also means they might be getting ready to hatch.
 Your eggs may look moldy just before the time comes for the baby snails to break free.
 This is normal, do not panic.
+This is caused by the snails slowly eating their way out and the egg sack will become thinner because of this, causing this appearance.

 Protecting Fertile Eggs